Axiinyaa/line-renderer-godot-4/README.md

 - Line doesn't update position or parameters in editor due to performance reasons, however, pressing the Update button in the line renderer will allow you to preview your changes.

 ## License
-MIT License (credit to @paulohyy for initial implementation)
+MIT License (credit to @paulohyy for initial C# implementation, and @dbp8890 for the GDScript 1.0 implementation.)

 ## Example Code
 ```gdscript